taishi-i/awesome-ChatGPT-repositories/README.md

  * [wanna](https://github.com/hirokidaichi/wanna) - Shell command launcher with natural language
  * [datasetGPT](https://github.com/radi-cho/datasetgpt) - A command-line interface to generate textual and conversational datasets with LLMs.
  * [chatgpt-cli](https://github.com/j178/chatgpt-cli) - fanfou bots
+ * [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
+Available as a Node.js module, REST API server, and CLI app.
  * [chat-gpt-cli](https://github.com/jseguillon/chat-gpt-cli) - PhantomJS QUnit testrunner which export results to JUnit XML format and coverage to Cobertura XML format to use with CI tools like Jenkins.
  * [terminalGPT](https://github.com/jucasoliveira/terminalgpt) - Get GPT like chatGPT on your terminal
+ * [chatgpt-gsheets](https://github.com/amrrs/chatgpt-gsheets) - [new] #chatgpt in sheets! 🤯integrate the #chatgpt #api in @googlesheets in a few clicks, @1littlecoder shows you how!use cases: #seo, #socialmedia, #marketing, you name it! 🔥- tutorial:  code:  cost: $2/million tokens! 🙃
  * [gptsh](https://github.com/shorwood/gptsh) - GPT.sh is a CLI tool built with NodeJs and powered by Open AI's GPT-3.
 It's main purpose is to translate natural language questions and requests into shell commands.
  * [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the official ChatGPT API. 🔥
  * [ai-cli](https://github.com/abhagsain/ai-cli) - Get answers for CLI commands from GPT3 right from your terminal